rrrene/credo/README.md

 ### Custom handling of configuration files

-Though `.credo.exs` is an executable source file, Credo will parse the configuration _without evaluating it as code_ by default.
-If your configuration includes code statements that need to be evaluated, you can pass the `--eval-config-file` option.
+Since `.credo.exs` and custom checks are executable code, Credo provides a `--safe-mode` option to prevent remote code execution.
+In safe mode, Credo parses the configuration file _without evaluating it as code_, ignores the `requires` configuration option, and disallows custom checks.

 To supply a configuration file other than the usual `.credo.exs` locations, you can use the `--config-file` option as follows: